leo-pfeiffer/epi-sim/app/app/app/pages/markdown/help.md

 - `effective end` is the time step in which the number of infected individuals falls below `1%` after an initial surge over that threshold

-> ℹ️ `total infected` + `susceptible remaining` should some up to `1`.
-However, there might be a very small discrepancy that results from how the networks are created.
-Don't worry, the deviance should be very small and the values are still proportionate to the correct value.

 ## Scatter plot